 A Living Laboratory for Conservation Science

-The Harris Center’s SuperSanctuary includes 16 hills and mountains greater than 1,500 feet in elevation, 5 lakes over 100 acres in size and 10 smaller ponds, 59 miles of rivers and streams, 13 miles of hiking trails, several scenic roads, and more than 1,600 acres of diverse wetlands including floodplain, swamp, marsh, fen, and wet meadow — much of which are open to conservation research.
-We also welcome research in conjunction with our many citizen science programs.
+The Harris Center’s protected lands include 21 peaks over 1,500 feet in elevation, 17 lakes and ponds (and many smaller waterbodies), 95 miles of rivers and streams, 21 miles of hiking trails, several scenic roads, and more than 1,600 acres of diverse wetlands including floodplain, swamp, marsh, fen, and wet meadow — much of which are open to conservation research.
+We also welcome research in conjunction with our many community science programs.

 Learn how we work with undergraduate researchers, read up on featured projects, browse a list of research needs and opportunities on Harris Center lands, or share your own ideas for science in the SuperSanctuary.